-We reported back in March on the launch of a new club insurance scheme (click the link to read about it), with the cost of the initial year’s policy being covered by the RPRA from existing reserves.
-From 2020 we will have to pass that cost on to members: membership fees will remain at £10, but there will also be a £2 insurance levy per member, which we are sure you will agree is good value for money.
+In March 2019 we reported on the launch of a new club insurance scheme (click the link to read about it), with the cost of the initial year’s policy being covered by the RPRA from existing reserves.
+From 2020 we are having to pass that cost on to members: membership fees remain at £10, but there is also a £2 insurance levy per member, which we are sure you will agree is good value for money.

 The following statement explains the position in full: